EDS-Bioinformatics-Laboratory/reseda/README.md

     * Makes manageable jobs by splitting the SAMPLE-\*.sort files, e.g.: split -l 20 SAMPLES-run13-human-BCRh.sort SAMPLES-run13-human-BCRh-
 * Create PiCaS jobs with ToposCreateTokens.py (run with the -h option to see the arguments)
 * Upload PiCaS jobs with picas/createTokens.py JSON-FILES (json files that were created in the previous step)
+* Create a "view" in the database with picas/createViews.py

 ### Starting the jobs ###
 * Start virtual machines for the analysis (in the SurfSara HPC cloud webinterface)